Adreno: Adreno X series

-Adreno 660 inside the Qualcomm Snapdragon 888 is the first phone SoC to feature Variable Rate Shading (VRS).

 Operating system support

 There are proprietary drivers for the Linux-based mobile operating system Android available from Qualcomm themselves.

 Historically the only way to have GPU support on non-Android Linux was with the libhybris wrapper.

 Linux and Mesa supports the Adreno 200/300/400/500 series of GPUs with a driver called freedreno.
 Freedreno allows fully open-source graphics on devices like the 96Boards Dragonboard 410c and Nexus 7 (2013).

+Qualcomm also provides Adreno drivers for ARM64 versions of Microsoft Windows.

+Since Linux kernel 6.11, the mainline Linux kernel has added Adreno drivers for Qualcomm Snapdragon X system-on-a-chips.